jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 >Before creating a new branch, pull the changes from **upstream--.
 Your master needs to be up to date.

 Create the branch on your local machine and switch to this branch.
-There are several way to create it
+There are several way to create it.

 - New way: